aidatorajiro/my-proton-tools/README.md

     p = prepend value
     ```
     4. by passing `-s` (for sniper/runtime) or `-e` (for exe) argument, specify the path of edited files, relative to the tool location.
+5. `mkdir $HOME/wineprefix`
-5. Run `create-prefix.sh` to safely create a new proton environment.
+6. Run `create-prefix.sh` to safely create a new proton environment.
 (Please edit `SAMPLEAPPID` to specify the steam game id that you have previously played and is a windows-only game)

 You can change proton version by specifying --proton and --runtime simultaneously.
 Also, if you use multiple proton versions, please dump different dumpenv files for different proton versions, and change `-s` and `-e` accordingly.